MonwarAdeeb/2D-Golf/README.md

 # Golf Game

-This is a 9 hole 2D golf game which is under development using pygame.
+This is a 9 hole 2D golf game created using pygame.

 # Requirements
 - Python 3.x